FAQs have been broken down by Newborn Sessions and General Information.

 Do you offer Maternity Sessions?

 I do!
-We offer a couple different Maternity Session options, so contact us for more information.
+CWP offers a couple different Maternity Session options, so contact me for more information.
 The ideal time frame to have maternity photos taken is usually between 30-34 weeks when you will have a nice sized baby bump, beautiful curves, and good mobility/flexibility.

 Where is your studio located?